Documentation on MQL5: TimeDoneMsc / Standard Library

 Note

-Historical order should be preliminarily selected for access using Ticket (by ticket) or SelectByIndex (by index) method.
+Order should be preliminarily selected for access using Select (by ticket) or SelectByIndex (by index) method.